Savile Row tailoring: New generation

 Modernisation, which had begun in 1969 with Nutters of Savile Row, had slowed by the early 1990s, so Savile Row tailors were "struggling to find relevance with an audience that had grown increasingly disassociated".
-Three 'New Generation' designers are credited with keeping Savile Row ahead of the times: they were Ozwald Boateng, Timothy Everest (a former apprentice of Nutter's) and Richard James.
+Three "New Generation" designers are credited with keeping Savile Row ahead of the times: they were Ozwald Boateng, Timothy Everest (a former apprentice of Nutter's) and Richard James.
 Having each broken away independently from the Savile Row mould, public relations professional Alison Hargreaves coined the term "New Bespoke Movement" to describe collectively the work of this "new generation" of tailors.
 Interest reached a peak in 1997 when the three were featured together in Vanity Fair.
 The newcomers altered their shop fronts and used marketing and publicity to their advantage.
 For example, when Richard James opened its Savile Row store in 1992, it introduced Saturday opening, something of a revolution to Savile Row at that time.
-Eight years later in 2000, Richard James opened a new shop with large plate glass windows that allowed customers to see inside.

 The new generation challenged the traditional Savile Row styling, bringing twists and "a fine sense of colour to bespoke suits."
 They were seen to "push the envelope of modern suit making and bespoke active wear, creating more contemporary silhouettes with bolder fabrics."
 Unlike the older establishments, this new generation of tailors set out to garner celebrity clients, disseminate their products via supermarket chains and attract wider national and international custom, raising the profile of their new tailoring style.
 In 2001 Richard James was awarded the title Menswear Designer of the Year by the British Fashion Council, following that up in 2008 with the Bespoke Designer of the Year award, in recognition of its contribution to British tailoring.
 Boateng received the French Trophee de la Mode for Best Male Designer in 1996.

 Richard James

 Richard James was founded in 1992 by designer Richard James and his business partner Sean Dixon and was the first of the 'New Establishment' or New Bespoke Movement tailors of Savile Row.
-James's tailoring has always centred on what has become known as its 'modern classic' style: one or two-button single-breasted suits with slightly longer, more waisted jackets, incorporating deep side vents and a slightly higher armhole to give a slim, definitive silhouette.
+James's tailoring has always centred on what has become known as its "modern classic" style: one or two-button single-breasted suits with slightly longer, more waisted jackets, incorporating deep side vents and a slightly higher armhole to give a slim, definitive silhouette.
 The overall design philosophy is to produce classic clothing, but push the barriers through experimenting with fabrics and making bold use of colour.
 Indeed, the British fashion writer and academic Colin McDowell has described James himself as being "the best colourist working in menswear in London today".